 Being part of a “RocDog Therapy Team” does not require that you have a Therapy Dog.
 Our hope is that you want to be part of something that is trying to help the community by supporting each other and others around us.
 Teams will consist of two people with one Dog whenever possible.

 RocDog does not do Therapy Dog Training directly.
 We use Wonderful Trainers to help us.

 Our goal is for you to get the best training possible so you can then become part of RocDog and work with us in the Community.

 - Becky Rene, 585-737-3789

 - Amy Holtz, 585-347-4033

 All of these GREAT Trainers can help you through the process of training your Dog.
-From Puppy Training to Therapy Dog Training.
-Even one on one for your problem child dog.
+From Puppy to Therapy Dog Training.
+Even One-on-One for your problem child dog.
 They do it all.
-Our goal is to have GREAT Therapy Dogs and these Trainers are key to our process and success.
-Training from the right person is critical to this process.
 Please contact me if you have any questions.